 It is recommended to use an ounce of sunscreen on every exposed body part that you want to protect from the sun.
 Which means one ounce for one arm, one ounce for another, one ounce for one leg, and so on.
 (One ounce is about as much as a shot glass)

 Dermatologists suggest to double-apply sunscreen on particularly hot days and when there is lots of exposure (e.g.beach).
 That means applying once, waiting for it to get absorbed a bit, then applying a second layer.

-when double-layered, you don’t even have to wait the 15 minutes or so which are normally prescribed as the wait period until the sunscreen is fully protecting.
+when double-layered, you don’t even have to wait for 15 minutes or so which is normally prescribed as the waiting period until the sunscreen is fully protecting.